rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 the Community Edition.

-For your performance optimization in Enterprise Edition, note that with additional threads comes additional performance, but after a certain level of concurrency is reached, performance does not improve or even can deteriorate seriously.
+For your performance optimization in Enterprise Edition, note that with additional threads' comes additional performance, but after a certain level of concurrency is reached, performance does not improve or even can deteriorate seriously.

 The sweet spot where you have optimum performance with low concurrency usually is where the number of threads equals the number of cores, or is only slightly larger.
 As you might guess from the performance, the test laptop has 4 cores.
-Actually it has more, but its 4 high performance cores are the only ones which matter for generation and anonymization performance.
+Actually, it has more, but its 4 high-performance cores are the only ones that matter for generation and anonymization performance.

 The Benchmark Tool has some command line parameters to configure its test runs.